Notesmyfoot

 The History Department, AMU

-The department has Medieval Archaeology Section that carries out studies and researches on archaeology of medieval times.
-It also maintains cartography lab for the historical maps and seminar library for all the events and studies.
+The department has a Medieval Archaeology Section that carries out studies and research on the archaeology of medieval times.
+It also maintains a cartography lab for historical maps and a seminar library for all the events and studies.
 The department has under-graduation and post-graduation programs.
 It also admits students for research.
-Some major Domains focused are-
+Some major Domains focused on are-

 • Sources of History, Persian, Vernacular, Foreign Languages